 These two categories are related by the forgetful functor

 which forgets the uniform structure.
-More interestingly we have the geometric cone-at-$\infty$-functor described in \cref{lpozhrtrger}.
-It can be used as a tool to translate local geometry into large scale geometry.
-This feature can best be phrased in terms of homology theories.
+More interestingly, we have the geometric cone-at-infinity functor described in \cref{lpozhrtrger}.
+It can be used as a tool to translate local geometry into large-scale geometry.
+This feature is best expressed in terms of homology theories.

-In \cite{buen} coarse homology theories were axiomatized as functors from $\BC$ to cocomplete stable $\infty$-categories which satisfy coarse invariance, excision, vanishing on flasques and $u$-continuity.
-If a coarse homology theory annihilates weakly flasque bornological coarse spaces, then it is called strong.
+In \cite{buen}, coarse homology theories were axiomatized as functors from $\BC$ to cocomplete stable $\infty$-categories that satisfy coarse invariance, excision, vanishing on flasques, and $u$-continuity.
+If a coarse homology theory annihilates weakly flasque bornological coarse spaces, it is called strong.